What is Failover Forwarding?

 How Does Failover Forwarding Work?

-Global Call Forwarding’s failover forwarding feature enables businesses to program multiple phone numbers or SIP accounts utilizing multiple layers of Tier1 carriers so that if the first number or SIP account is busy, does not answer, or fails to connect, the system then automatically connects the incoming call to the next number in line to ensure the call is not dropped.
+Global Call Forwarding’s call routing failover feature enables businesses to program multiple phone numbers or SIP accounts utilizing multiple layers of Tier1 carriers so that if the first number or SIP account is busy, does not answer, or fails to connect, the system then automatically connects the incoming call to the next number in line to ensure the call is not dropped.

 - Failover forwarding ensures optimal connectivity for high call volumes

-- This service allows routing to be sequenced to a number of lines
+- This service enables automatic call failover to a number of lines

 - Lessens incidences of lost or dropped calls due to long wait times

 - Ensures calls are received quickly to avoid frustration on behalf of customers

 - It is an invaluable business tool that maximizes productivity

 - How to Get and Setup Forwarding with Your Virtual Number?

 - Failover forwarding is an included feature with all numbers from Global Call Forwarding and there is no added cost for it.
 You can customize this feature based on your needs through the Control Panel upon logging into your account.